DomoApps/Test-AI-Review/docs/Domo-App-APIs/Files-API.md

 # Files API

 Custom Apps provides a convenient access point to the Domo Data File Service, a centralized point in your Domo instance to manage, secure, share, and govern all of your files.
-This enables your applications the ability to upload documents, images, spreadsheets, and many other supported media types for re-use at a later time.
-The service also provides a version history chain that you can use to track your changes over time for use in collaborating with your peers.
+This enables your applications to upload documents, images, spreadsheets, and many other supported media types for reuse at a later time.
+The service also provides a version history chain that you can use to track changes over time for collaboration with peers.

 <!-- theme: info -->